 Specialization is also required for our faithful four-legged friends, whose job is fundamental to win the battle against the queen of the forest and is one of the aspects that any dog-loving hunter loves the most about this type of hunt.

 Hunting the woodcock without a dog is a nonsense but training a dog to find woodcock is not a game for children, and a perfect recipe doesn’t exist nor does an ideal breed.

-There are helpers that, despite being good hunting dogs, are not suitable for woodcock.
+There are helpers that, despite being good hunting dogs, are not suitable to hunt woodcocks.
 Then there are those dogs that you could define as true “specialist”, thanks to their innate instinct and experience.
-Here are 10 tips for training a dog for woodcock hunting.
+Here are 10 tips for training a bird dog for woodcock hunting.

 It might be useful to take the dog out in the period before migration, around a month before and at least twice a week in order to allow him to become familiar with the various odors that he’ll come in contact within the real woodcock hunting.

-9 · PHYSICAL PREPARATION.
 Even our faithful helpers are athletes, and like us, they need to have good physical preparation, especially for a hunt as physically demanding as woodcock hunting.
 The recommendation is to non-exaggerate or overtrain the dog, but to organize the right training with sessions that start from 15-30 minutes 2 or 3 times a week until you get to 1-2.5 hours, in order to prepare the dog for all terrain.
 Could be of help to bring your dog in some sessions of upland hunting.